-- Later on, when Mayor Kravandish is searching his coat for a magic lantern, his eyes pop when he sees something in one of his other pockets, but we never find out what.
+- Later, when Mayor Kravandish is searching his coat for a magic lantern, his eyes pop when he sees something in one of his other pockets, but we never find out what.

 - Giant Flyer: In Zelda's Adventure, Zelda reaches the Sky Shrine on the back of a giant bird.
 The boss of said Shrine, Avianna, is also a giant bird.

 - Hard Levels, Easy Bosses: Of an even worse magnitude than Zelda II.
-In Faces of Evil and Wand of Gamelon, whereas Link and Zelda have to bust their asses to defeat the mooks, all the bosses die with one hit.
-Even Ganon himself — Link must must throw the Book of Koridai at him; Zelda must use the titular wand to summon binding chains... and then the book inexplicably reappears again to seal Ganon.
+In Faces of Evil and Wand of Gamelon, whereas Link and Zelda respectively have to bust their asses to defeat the mooks, all the bosses die with one hit.
+Even Ganon himself — Link must must throw the Book of Koridai at him; Zelda must use the titular Wand of Gamelon to summon binding chains... and then the book inexplicably reappears again to seal Ganon.
 The only bosses that put up a fight are the ones that need to be killed with standard attacks or weapons that don't kill in one hit like the Power Glove.

 - He Knows About Timed Hits:Link: When I'm crouching, you can make me do the duck walk!
 Cool, huh?

 - Hitbox Dissonance: The sword seems to have a much shorter range than its usual.

 - Hold Your Hippogriffs: Link is "so hungry, [he] can eat an Octorok!"